Welcome to today's edition of the Rush 24-7 podcast.

 Men are the reason for all this.

-And that's exactly the problem is people haven't woken up to how much this is all gonna cost because sooner or later, somebody is going to sue the government, mail them for the gender discrimination.
+And that's exactly the problem is people haven't woken up to how much this is all going to cost because sooner or later, somebody is going to sue the government, nail them for the gender discrimination.

-And all those free services are either going to go away, or they're going to find out that they're gonna have to provide the same services to men, which is going to be a huge increase in cost.
+And all those free services are either going to go away or they're going to find out that they're going to have to provide the same services to men, which is going to be a huge increase in cost.

 Well, tubals are.